 In addition to state legislature seats, the Sept.
 6 primary included races for the governor, lieutenant governor and attorney general.
 Massachusetts Attorney General Maura Healey defeated State Sen. Sonia Chang-Díaz in the Democratic gubernatorial primary, and Geoff Diehl won the Republican primary.
 Andrea Campbell won the Democratic primary for attorney general, and will face Republican James McMahon in the November general election.

-Ananya Modi, a sophomore, was a field organizing fellow for the Democratic candidate for attorney general, Shannon Liss-Riordan.
+Ananya Gita, a sophomore, was a field organizing fellow for the Democratic candidate for attorney general, Shannon Liss-Riordan.

-Modi worked part-time with Liss-Riordan’s campaign, canvassing, making calls, recruiting volunteers and attending press events.
+Gita worked part-time with Liss-Riordan’s campaign, canvassing, making calls, recruiting volunteers and attending press events.
 Liss-Riordan was, however, defeated in the Democratic primary by Campbell, a former Boston City Councilor.
-Despite the loss, Modi remained positive about their team’s accomplishments.
+Despite the loss, Gita remained positive about their team’s accomplishments.

 Senior Mark Lannigan was also involved in a local election this cycle, serving as the finance director for Tami Gouveia.
 Gouveia ran for lieutenant governor and was defeated in the Democratic primary by Salem Mayor Kim Driscoll.
 Lannigan commented on his motivation to work with Gouveia’s campaign.

 “Primarily, I think she really has shown that she stands up for the values she believes in,” he said.
 “She's proven this time and time again in the legislature.
 This is also something that I think Erika [Uyterhoeven] does very well … really standing up for the big issues and not letting us play politics with people's lives, so to speak.”

 Both Gita and Lannigan noted that their respective campaign teams were concerned about voter turnout.